tintin10q/SPL-compiler/report/report.md

 type TI a = ExceptT String (State TIState) a
 ```

 We track many things in this monad.
+This allows for making nice error messages.
 The main thing being that we should not instantiate a type scheme for the function your checking but get the type directly from the environment.

 What really caused big trouble is that the type nodes where Maybe in ParsedP, and I was trying to resolve that in the same function
 as the function that called ti on the decls.
 This added a bunch of complexity but only yesterday I found out that THIS was the source of it.